colinpollock/seinfeld-scripts/README.md

 CHANGES MADE TO DATA
 ====================
-* Changed Pilot from episode 1 to episode 0
-  pc: 101, season 1, episode 0 (Pilot)<br>
+In the file '01.shtml' look for "pc: 101, season 1, episode 1 (Pilot)" and change "episode 1" to "episode 0".

 Stats